 Drug tests can be part of a physical exam for work, sports, or school, but the exact happenings of a particular drug test will depend on the testing method, the substances being tested for, and the reason for the testing.

 With a urine panel, which is the most common type of drug test, you will be given instructions when you arrive for the drug test appointment and see the doctor on securing the urine in the cup successfully.
 Then, the doctor or nurse will provide you with a cup and direct you to a private bathroom where you can urinate into the cup.
 In some instances, a nurse or technician of the same gender may accompany you to ensure you follow all the testing procedures.
 After you have finished, you will then seal it with a lid and return the container to the medical provider or lab technician.
 Your results will then be analyzed, which can take anywhere from minutes to a few days, depending on the specific urine test type.

 Often, employers require prospective employees to conduct a physical examination as part of pre-employment screening to ensure that they meet specific standards that the job demands.
 In many cases, drug testing is a feature of such pre-employment physicals.
 Depending on the job, your employer may also conduct periodic physical exams for work, which may or may not include drug testing.
 In addition to possible drug testing, such physical exams will also take a record of your medical history and assess your current physical, emotional, and mental health status.

 Where can I get a physical fast?

-If you require a physical for drug testing in Papillion, NE, and do not have time to wait another minute, we have got your back at Midlands Family Urgent Care!
+If you require a physical for drug testing and do not have time to wait another minute, we have got your back at Midlands Family Urgent Care!
 We provide safe and secure drug testing to all patients.
-You can find our clinic at 312 Olson Drive, Suite 101, in Papillion, NE.